 Here are my reflections as I look back over the past 30 days of Diabetes Awareness Month, when I shared messages on social media to educate and advocate for those living with diabetes.

 My goal is always to reach beyond those affected directly by diabetes to help educate or dispel a myth.
-I know that together we reached beyond those directly affected by diabetes because the number of people that the daily graphics “reached” on Facebook was astronomical.
-They were being seen by friends of friends of friends and hopefully they learned something new, gained a better understanding, or just became a bit more sympathetic to those with diabetes.
+I know that together we reached beyond those directly affected by diabetes because the number of people that the daily graphics “reached” on social media was astronomical.
+They were being seen by friends of friends of friends, and hopefully, they learned something new, gained a better understanding, or just became a bit more sympathetic to those with diabetes.

 And the fact remains that Diabetes Awareness Month may be over, but my daughter still has diabetes.

 Read my 30 Diabetes Awareness Month thoughts and facts.